HaagManuel/floorplanning_sa/README.md

 ### Some Results
-Plots show mean, min and max of running Simulated Annealing with $10^7$ iterations and 5 repetitions.
+The plots show mean, min and max dead area/wirelength of 5 repetitions.
+We run Simulated Annealing with $10^7$ iterations.

 ![plot1](/eval/alphas_deadarea.png)